BA Mathematics and Statistics, Amherst College

 Advice to prospective students

 I would suggest starting your applications early and creating an action plan.
 There are so many schools with differing timetables, and to keep the most options open to you, figuring out these schedules will help you immensely.
-Doing a lot of research, in the beginning, can really save you a lot of time and money with being picky which schools to apply to and why you want to apply to them.
+Doing a lot of research, in the beginning, can really save you a lot of time and money with being picky with which schools to apply to and why you want to apply to them.
 I did a lot of research into what each school focuses their resources on and where their alumni end up going, and I think that saved me a lot of stress down the line.